input-output-hk/mithril/README.md

 This repository aims at hosting the various artefacts produced as part of the _prototyping phase_: Documentation, PoCs and prototype code...

+* Mithril Aggregator - the server runtime that creates certified blockchain snapshots using Mithril signatures.
+* Mithril Signer - the signer runtime that participates to Mithril signatures.
+* Mithril Client - a client runtime that checks and restores blockchain certified snapshots.
+* Mithril Common - shared library
+* Mithril Core - the Mithril cryptographic library

 * [Documentation](./docs)
 * [Wiki](https://github.com/input-output-hk/mithril/wiki)

+## Build

+In a shell with a Cargo toolkit in the PATH, just enter

+ `make`

+ It should build the whole project.